Migration Plan Workflow¶

 Step 5: Migrate Workloads¶

-Once all secrets are verified, apply CloudTaser protection to the workloads in the plan using target protect --plan.
+Once all secrets are verified, apply cloudtaser protection to the workloads in the plan using target protect --plan.

 Interactive mode (recommended for first migration)¶

-cloudtaser target protect --plan plan.yaml \
+cloudtaser-cli target protect --plan plan.yaml \

---vault-address https://vault.eu.example.com \
+--secretstore-address https://vault.eu.example.com \

 --interactive